volodymyrhudyma/blog/content/blog/2020-08-05-how-to-create-a-custom-matcher-in-jest.md

 Thus, when `pass` is false, `message` should return the error message for when `expect(x).customMatcher()` fails.
 And when `pass` is true, `message` should return the error message for when `expect(x).not.yourMatcher()` fails.

 ## Summary

+Using custom matchers can save many lines of code and increase the readability and maintainability of tests.

+This is a cool feature, that is definitely worth trying.